 Factors That Impact CGL Insurance Costs

 When determining a general liability premium, insurers consider many factors.
-These include:
+These include the following:

-- Location: The geographic region of a business factors into the cost of a premium because weather and local laws can impact the price of a claim.
-For example, a business in Florida can expect to pay a higher premium because of the risk of a hurricane.
+- Location: A business’ geographic region factors into the cost of a premium because weather and local laws can impact the price of a claim.
+For example, a company in Florida can expect to pay a higher premium because of the risk of a hurricane.

 - Claims history: If your business has had a loss in the last three to five years, expect to pay a higher premium cost or even encounter companies that will not offer a quote.

-- Revenue: Higher revenue usually means more business, which translates into greater risk exposure for the provider.
+- Revenue: Higher revenue usually means more business, translating into greater risk exposure for the provider.

-- Employees: How many employees perform the work and are properly trained?
-The more employees your business has, the more interaction with customers and the greater the potential for claims.
+- Employees: How many employees perform the work and are appropriately trained?
+The more employees your business has, the more interaction with customers there will be, and the greater the potential for claims.

 - Industry: A cleaning company that services an airport or a school should expect to pay more than a private, residential cleaning service.